 Watch a destination video.

-Plaza de Espana, in the oldest and most beautiful quarter, has a 16th century fountain and town hall, a magnificent Renaissance church and a handicrafts market where you can pick up distinctive pottery and snack on local delicacies.
+Plaza de Espana, Santa Cruz in, the oldest and most beautiful quarter, has a 16th century fountain and town hall, a magnificent Renaissance church and a handicrafts market where you can pick up distinctive pottery and snack on local delicacies.

 Lovingly known as La Isla Verde (the Green Island), La Palma is famous for its flora and fauna, which covers the island in a carpet of varying shades of green.
 Although one of the smallest Canary Islands, mile for mile it is more mountainous than Tibet!
 In the north you'll find pretty villages and the fabulous Botanical Gardens.
 Whilst in the south, pine forests sweep down hillsides to pretty roadside hamlets, with superb coastal views opening out ahead.